“Healing” Panang Curry 2 Ways — Traditional and SoupPosted: October 16, 2012

 2 sliced green onions

-Slice of lime, cilantro (sprig or chopped) for garnish
+Cilantro (sprig or chopped) and/or basil for garnish

 Protein of your choice: grilled diced tofu, diced or shredded chicken; or cooked shrimp, 1/2 to 1 cup depending on preference.
-I use a small amount of chicken as I like the veggies taking center stage in this soup.
+I use a small amount of chicken in the soup — as I like the veggies taking center stage in this soup.
 You could also sprinkle in toasted peanuts for added protein.
 For the curry and rice version I prefer shrimp, about 5 medium shrimp per person.)

 Saute garlic with mushrooms, slaw and kale in oil and butter in a deep large skillet until just tender.
-Dump all the ingredients except the last three (onions, lime, cilantro) into a pot and simmer until veggies are tender but not mushy, add green onions and choice of protein, stir until everything is hot again.
-Ladle veggies and broth into each bowl, then garnish with a sprig of cilantro (or chop it up and sprinkle) and slice of lime to squeeze over and stir in right before eating.
+Dump all the ingredients except the last three (green onions, lime, cilantro or fresh basil ) into a large skillet and simmer until veggies are tender but not mushy.
+Add chopped fresh tomato last, and stir to heat through.
+Ladle veggies and broth into each bowl, then garnish with a sprig of cilantro or basil (or chop it up and sprinkle), some green onions, and a slice of lime to squeeze over and stir in right before eating.

 Variation: To make a more traditional curry instead of soup, use half the broth and put a scoop of jasmine rice in the middle of the bowl before garnishes.
 Sauteed shrimp is beautiful, artfully arranged around the rice and on top of the curry.
 You can use any veggies you like in place of slaw, mushrooms or kale.
 Add slices of cooked sweet potato and pineapple for a creamy pineapple curry.
 To add heat, use a few drop of siracha sauce or thai chili paste.

 This was printed from: We Laugh, We Cry, We Cook